KarimAnani/SquaresGame/README.md

 The game will create a text file when it runs to store a high score.
 Obviously, bit of a make-do solution, and I need to read-up on how to properly do that.
 But, yeah, if you want to restart the high score (or change it completely to impress anyone that you've scored a million or something), it's a .txt file.

 # Probably embarrasing things
 - Naming conventions are slapdash; there's a mixture of camel case and underscores.
-It'd be embarrassing, but I was typing furiously and testing, only refactoring code once or twice throughout to make fixes easier.
+I was typing furiously and testing, only refactoring code once or twice throughout to make fixes easier.
-- Attempting to move the main loop into a different file added a two-second delay to starting the game.
+- Attempting to move the main loop into a different file with more manageable function calls added a two-second delay to starting the game.
 Not sure if there's a fix for that or if that slowness comes with Python.
+I had to move it back to the main file to keep it smooth.